fanicey/leetcode-python/06GraphDfsBfs.md

 1. Cal DFS(G) for each vertex
 2. When a vertex is finished, insert it onto the front of a list
 3. The resulted list of vertices have the property that all the edges goes from left to right.
+### Tree Traversal

+Write in-order, pre-order, post-order with recursive and iterative methods.
+See Leetcode #94

 ### 200. Number of Islands

 Given a 2d grid map of '1's (land) and '0's (water), count the number of islands.
 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
 You may assume all four edges of the grid are all surrounded by water.
 ```
 Input: grid = [